PDA’s – Public Displays of Affection in the Philippines

 I could write 4 – 5 pages like this without even thinking too hard!

 We all have a subconscious mind.
 This is how we can drive a car and have a conversation and still remember to turn into our street.
 It works away in the background without us even realising it’s happening.
-This is how we get up and go to the toilet and night and never think over all the necessary actions to make this happen correctly despite being half-asleep.
+This is how we get up and go to the toilet at night and never think over all the necessary actions to make this happen correctly despite being half-asleep.

 Problem with the subconscious mind?
 It’s totally inflexible!
 It likes things as they are, and resists change even when faced with logic.
 This is why we get so stubborn, and why we are so uncomfortable when faced with a situation which is opposite to what we are used to.
 And this is the cause of many fights in a cross-cultural relationship like an Australian Filipina relationship.

 The topic at hand – Public Displays of Affection

 Public displays of affection!
 What is OK and what is not?

 In Philippines: Affection exists, of course!
 This is a loving society.
 Family are deeply loved.
 Friends are held close and loved almost as much as family.
 “New family” are welcomed into the fold very easily.